Jessica Tan (badminton)

-Jessica Tan Wei Han (born 16 July 1993) is a Singaporean badminton player.
+Jessica Tan Wei Han OLY (born 16 July 1993) is a Singaporean former national badminton player.
 Together with Terry Hee, they won their first BWF World Tour title as a duo at the 2022 India Open.
 Tan along with Hee also won the gold medal in the mixed doubles event at the 2022 Commonwealth Games, a first for Singapore in that discipline at the Games.
 Jessica Tan and her husband Terry Hee were nominated for the Straits Times Singaporean of the Year Award 2022.
 Terry Hee and Jessica Tan are Singapore's first local-born mixed doubles duo to qualify for the Olympics, and made their debut at the Paris Olympics 2024.
 On 11 April 2025, she announced her retirement from badminton due to injuries and to pursue her studies in sports management.

 Early life

 Tan was born on 16 July 1993 in Singapore, to parents Richard and Joyce.
 She has two elder sisters who were former national team players.
 Growing up in a badminton-crazy family, Tan picked up the sport at the age of seven after watching her sisters play.
 With the intention to compete full time, she withdrew from her placing at Nanyang Technological University (NTU) and joined the national team at the age of 18 to pursue her badminton dream.